christopherbengtsson/vchat-p2p-mono/apps/web/src/assets/docs/terms-of-service-v1.md

 - Users have the option to create a permanent account by providing an email and password
 - You are responsible for maintaining the confidentiality of your account credentials
 - You agree to provide accurate and complete information when creating an account
-- Accounts may be marked as Active, Banned, or Paused depending on user behavior and enforcement actions
+- Accounts may be marked as Active, Suspended, or Banned depending on user behavior and enforcement actions

 ## 4. Acceptable Use Policy